Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Introduction

-We implement a full analysis of simulated signals, directly comparing photon counting and homodyne.
+We implement a full {Bayesian} analysis of simulated signals, directly comparing photon counting and homodyne.
 In Sec.~\ref{sec:pc}, we outline the photon counting methodology and translate it into the standard formulation of GW inference.
 In Sec.~\ref{sec:single}, we consider individual signals and address some of the quirks of inference which relies on discrete observational data, as opposed to the continuous output of homodyne readout.
 We find that photon counting measurements are able to occasionally gain meaningful information from observations with SNR $ \lesssim 1$.
 Then, in Sec.~\ref{sec:hier} we consider EoS constraints from a population of sources.
 In a hierarchical context, photon counting performs comparably to homodyne readout with 10\,dB of squeezing, under current projections about the level of classical noise.
 An order-of-magnitude reduction of classical noise allows for significantly improved constraints.
 Implications of the construction of such a readout scheme and concluding remarks are presented in Sec.~\ref{sec:imp}.
-For the remainder of the manuscript, and while this analysis can be extended to multiple detectors, we consider a single CE interferometer.
+For the remainder of the manuscript, and while this analysis can be extended to multiple detectors, we consider a single CE interferometer {using fused silica mirrors, 1064\,nm technology, and 1.5\,MW of arm power.
+CE in this configuration is projected to have 10\,db of squeezing at most frequencies, but at high frequencies only achieves 8\,db due to internal losses~\cite{MiaoPRX19QuantumLimit}.}